-The best three ways to reduce loading times for a WordPress site are:
+The best four ways to reduce loading times for a WordPress site

 - Use a caching plugin